ekohe/wulin_master/README.md

 # WulinMaster

-WulinMaster is a grid plugin base on ruby on rails and [SlickGrid](https://github.com/mleibman/SlickGrid).It provide powerfull generator and other tools to make grids easy to build,it also provides flexible configuration, you can easily configure your grid,a beautiful ui base on jqueryui and other good features.
+WulinMaster is a grid plugin base on ruby on rails and [SlickGrid](https://github.com/mleibman/SlickGrid).
+It provide powerfull generator and other tools to make grids easy to build, it also provides flexible configuration, you can easily configure your grid, a beautiful ui base on jqueryui and other good features.

 ## Installation